JensBee/SolvMQTT/README.md

+Just started side project.

+Goal is to use the FYSTEC SD-WIFI module to publish log entries written by the SOLVIS SC2 control to SD-card via MQTT for integration into HomeAssistant.

 # WebDAV Server and a 3D Printer

 This project is a WiFi WebDAV server using ESP8266 SoC.
 It maintains the filesystem on an SD card.